 At GSIS we put a great deal of emphasis on involvement in our after school activities.
 Such involvement helps students to feel a part of the school community and allows them to develop skills other than the purely academic.
 After school activities are also a source of much enjoyment and often, when a student has represented the school, reached a particular goal or simply performed to the best of his/her ability, they can be a source of well-deserved pride.
 Universities are also aware of the benefits of after school activities, which is why they look for a varied range of interests when they consider applications.

 Afternoon Activities are designed to complement the curriculum and to offer the students a chance to discover other strength and abilities in addition to their academic skills.
 Furthermore, this is an excellent opportunity to meet students of both streams and to develop friendships and intercultural understanding.
 GSIS has successfully offered a wide range of Afternoon Activities to GSIS students for many years.
-Afternoon Activities are currently offered to students at our Primary Peak and Pok Fu Lam Campuses only and carry a fee.
-The programme is divided in two terms at the Pok Fu Lam Campus and in three terms at the Primary Peak Campus each academic year and are taught by external companies or GSIS teachers.
+Afternoon Activities are currently offered to students at our Primary Peak Campus only and carry a fee.
+The programme is divided in three terms at the Primary Peak Campus each academic year and is taught by external companies or GSIS teachers.